Study Abroad Program Overview

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; units, exams, and grades; orientation; and housing.

 Study Japanese language from the upper beginning through advanced levels.
-This program is designed for students with at least two quarters or one semester of previous Japanese language instruction.
-You will be placed in an intensive Japanese language course based on a language proficiency exam taken upon arrival.
+Designed for students with at least two quarters or one semester of previous Japanese language instruction, you will be placed in a language course based on a proficiency exam taken upon arrival.

 Upper beginning and intermediate courses focus on reading, writing, listening and speaking.
 Advanced courses focus on kanji, newspaper reading, presentation and debates, novels and films, and projects.